-View Description HDP Stacks Required Services Capacity Scheduler Provides a visual way to configure YARN capacity scheduler queue capacity.
-HDP 2.3 or later YARN Files Allows you to browse the HDFS file system.
-HDP 2.2 or later HDFS Hive Exposes a way to find, author, execute and debug Hive queries.
-HDP 2.3 or later HDFS, YARN, Hive Pig Provides a way to author and execute Pig Scripts.
-HDP 2.2 or later HDFS, Hive ( WebHCat ), Pig Slider A tool to help deploy and manage Slider-based applications.
-HDP 2.1 or later HDFS, YARN Tez View information related to Tez jobs that are executing on the cluster.
+View Description HDP Stacks Required Services Using the Capacity Scheduler View [28] Provides a visual way to configure YARN capacity scheduler queue capacity.
+HDP 2.3 or later YARN Using the Files View [58] Allows you to browse the HDFS file system.
+HDP 2.2 or later HDFS Using the Hive View [45] Exposes a way to find, author, execute and debug Hive queries.
+HDP 2.3 or later HDFS, YARN, Hive Using the Pig View [19] Provides a way to author and execute Pig Scripts.
+HDP 2.2 or later HDFS, Hive (WebHCat), Pig Using the Slider View [57] A tool to help deploy and manage Slider-based applications.
+This view has been marked deprecated.
+HDP 2.1 or later HDFS, YARN Using the Tez View [8] View information related to Tez jobs that are executing on the cluster.
 HDP 2.2.4.2 or later HDFS, YARN, Tez